guidefari/here_hugo/apps/v2/src/content/book/Spotify-Teardown.md

 ## intervention: record label setup
 - Heinz Duthel:
-> is most likely a software agent designed to mass produce literature—albeit a bot writer with a particular taste for classical historical figures, foreign politics, and new age spirituality”
+> is most likely a software agent designed to mass produce literature, albeit a bot writer with a particular taste for classical historical figures, foreign politics, and new age spirituality”

 > Recorded music simply needs metadata and paratextual materials, or else it is extremely difficult to find or sell.
 Within the ecosystem of music streaming, aggregators perform the crucial role of prompting and collecting such music metadata, thus making music and artists algorithm ready.